Gluten Free Waffle Cake is something you’ll love serving up at special holiday brunches or weekend breakfasts.

 I always make my kids pancakes for their birthday breakfasts.
 But wouldn’t a waffle cake be something amazing for the whole family to share on the special day?

 Maybe these dessert waffles are a little too much work to do on a school morning without getting up at the crack of dawn.
-Still, it’s a fun presentation for a special occasion like Mother’s Day or when you have gluten free guests visiting and need a special dessert.

 Creating a gluten free waffle recipe